History of the Cleveland Cavaliers: 1986–1995: The Daugherty/Nance/Price era

-During the 1986 NBA Draft, the Cavaliers acquired Brad Daugherty, Mark Price, and Ron Harper.
+During the 1986 NBA draft, the Cavs acquired Brad Daugherty, Mark Price, and Ron Harper.
 They would also add Larry Nance just before the 1988 trade deadline, in a deal with the Phoenix Suns.
-Those four players (until Harper was later traded to the Los Angeles Clippers in 1989 for the rights to Danny Ferry) formed the core of the team, under the direction of head coach Lenny Wilkens, that led the Cavaliers to eight playoff seasons in the next nine years, including three seasons of 50 or more wins.
+Those four players (until Harper was later traded to the Los Angeles Clippers in 1989 for the rights to Danny Ferry) formed the core of the team, under the direction of head coach Lenny Wilkens, that led the Cavs to eight playoff seasons in the next nine years, including three seasons of 50 or more wins.

-In 1989, the Cavaliers were paired against the Michael Jordan-led Chicago Bulls in the first round of the playoffs.
+In 1989, the Cavs were paired against the Michael Jordan-led Chicago Bulls in the first round of the playoffs.
 In the fourth game of the best-of-five-series, Cleveland managed to beat the Bulls in overtime 108–105 to level the series at 2–2.
 Home court advantage went to Cleveland.
 The game was evenly matched, until Cleveland managed to score on a drive and raise the lead by one, with three seconds left.
 Chicago called for a time-out.
 The ball was inbounded to Michael Jordan, who went for a jump shot.
 Cleveland's Craig Ehlo jumped in front to block it, but Jordan seemed to stay in the air until Ehlo landed.
 "The Shot" went in as time ran out, with Chicago winning the series 3–2.
-The pinnacle of the Cavaliers' success came in the 1991–92 season, when they compiled a 57–25 record and advanced to the Eastern Conference Finals, losing again to the Chicago Bulls, 4–2.
-Soon after, the Cavaliers entered into a period of decline.
+The pinnacle of the Cavs' success came in the 1991–92 season, when they compiled a 57–25 record and advanced to the Eastern Conference Finals, losing again to the Chicago Bulls, 4–2.
+Soon after, the Cavs entered into a period of decline.
 With the retirements and departures of Nance, Daugherty, and Price, the team lost much of its dominance and were no longer able to contest strongly during the playoffs.
-After the 1992–93 season, in which the Cavaliers had a 54–28 regular-season record but suffered an early exit from the playoffs in the Eastern Conference Semi-Finals to the Chicago Bulls, Wilkens left to coach the Atlanta Hawks.
+After the 1992–93 season, in which the Cavs had a 54–28 regular-season record but suffered an early exit from the playoffs in the Eastern Conference Semi-Finals to the Chicago Bulls, Wilkens left to coach the Atlanta Hawks.

-Following the hiring of Mike Fratello as head coach starting with the 1993–94 season, the Cavaliers became one of the NBA's best defensive teams under the leadership of point guard Terrell Brandon.
+Following the hiring of Mike Fratello as head coach starting with the 1993–94 season, the Cavs became one of the NBA's best defensive teams under the leadership of point guard Terrell Brandon.
 But the offense, which was a half-court, "slow-down" tempo installed by Fratello, met with mixed success.
 Although the Cavaliers made regular playoff appearances, they were unable to advance beyond the first round.
-In the 1994 NBA Playoffs, the last which Daugherty and Nance played in, the Cavaliers yet again met the Chicago Bulls in the first round, led by Scottie Pippen in the wake of Jordan's first retirement.
-The Bulls proved that it was not just the "Jordan Curse", and would prevail yet again by sweeping the Cavaliers 3–0 in the first-round encounter.
+In the 1994 NBA Playoffs, the last which Daugherty and Nance played in, the Cavs yet again met the Chicago Bulls in the first round, led by Scottie Pippen in the wake of Jordan's first retirement.
+The Bulls proved that it was not just the "Jordan Curse", and would prevail yet again by sweeping the Cavs 3–0 in the first-round encounter.